The RoboSense Challenge 2025

 Resource Link Description

-GitHub Repository https://github.com/robosense2025/track2 Official baseline code and setup instructions
+GitHub Repository https://github.com/robosense2025/track2 Baseline code and setup instructions

-Dataset HuggingFace Dataset Complete dataset with training and test splits
+Dataset HuggingFace Dataset Dataset with training and test splits

-Registration Google Form Team registration for the challenge
+Registration Google Form (Closed on August 15th) Team registration for the challenge

 Evaluation Server EvalAI Platform Online evaluation platform